bisand/node-red-contrib-tibber-api/README.md

 This Node-Red module is used for communication with [Tibber API](https://developer.tibber.com/) through [GraphQL](https://developer.tibber.com/docs/overview) queries and for retrieving data from Tibber Pulse via websocket.
 [Tibber](https://tibber.com) is a norwegian technology focused power company which is providing tools to get more insight and controll over your home and its power consumption.

-> From version 0.4.0 the nodes rely on configuration nodes.
-This means that any nodes configured prior to this version will have to be reconfigured.
-Use of configuration nodes will actually simplify configuration.
+> Note!
+From version 1.2.0 the API key has been moved to [Credentials](https://nodered.org/docs/creating-nodes/credentials) and renamed to Access Token.
+This has been done to prevent the Access Token to be exported when flows are exported.
+The transition should be seamless, and any stored API keys should be automatically converted to Access Token [Credentials](https://nodered.org/docs/creating-nodes/credentials).
+Please register an issue if you should experience any problems related to this.

 ## Prerequisites